pugjs/pug/Readme.md

     a(href='/user/' + user.id)= user.name

-or we could use jade's interpolation:
+or we could use jade's interpolation, which I added because everyone using Ruby or CoffeeScript seems to think this is legal js..:

    a(href='/user/#{user.id}')= user.name